 A: We like to gear our calls around native prey.
 Similar to most areas the rabbit or cottontail is a popular call.
-Our sponsors do a great job of mimicking these prey sounds and using varying tones and pitches we are able to diversify the call on the fly.
+Reese Outdoors does a great job of mimicking these prey sounds and using varying tones and pitches we are able to diversify the call on the fly.
 When it warrants we use predator vocalizations to coax them in.
-Here are some of our favorite calls:
+Check out or store to buy our DWO Signature Series calls

 Q: What are the best times to hunt coyotes?

 A: We hunt the first and last light of the day which to us are referred to as “primetime”.
 In the morning we will do 2 to 3 sets.
 Mid morning to midday predators tend to wind down bed or den up till the evening.
 The evening set we will get to the location early and give time for the area to “cool down”.
 We normally start calling in the afternoon anywhere from 20-40 minutes before dark for preferred video quality.
 On occasion we do night sets which have a high rate of success because that’s normally when predators are on the prowl.
 Please observe your local/state/federal hunting regulations because they vary and some may not allow night hunting.